Medipass Solutions Pty Ltd

 Practitioners grant Medipass permissions to use Practitioner’s name and logo in its marketing materials and at Medipass’ absolute discretion, including but not limited to use on Medipass’ platform, in customer listings such as publishing details of Providers that use the Service in any format (including searches and maps), in interviews and in press releases.

-Medipass and/or its contractors and suppliers may make improvements and/or changes in the Service at any time.
+12.2 Medipass, its contractors and suppliers and Insurers may make improvements and/or changes in the Service at any time.
 Advice received via the Service should not be relied upon for personal, medical or legal decisions and you should consult an appropriate professional for specific advice tailored to your situation.
 Although the Service may provide financial information relating to quotes and estimated fees which may be incurred, you should rely on your own reasonable judgement, which may include contacting financial professionals in making any financial decisions.

-To the maximum extent permitted by applicable law, in no event shall Medipass and/or its suppliers be liable for any direct, indirect, punitive, incidental, special, consequential damages or any damages whatsoever including, without limitation, damages for loss of use, data or profits, arising out of or in any way connected with the use or performance of the Service, with the delay or inability to use the Service or related services, the provision of or failure to provide services, or for any information, software, products, services and related graphics obtained through the Medipass platform, or otherwise arising out of the use of the Service, whether based on contract, tort, negligence, strict liability or otherwise, even if Medipass or any of its suppliers has been advised of the possibility of damages.
+12.4 To the maximum extent permitted by applicable law, in no event shall Medipass, its contractors and suppliers and Insurers be liable for any direct, indirect, punitive, incidental, special, consequential damages or any damages whatsoever including, without limitation, damages for loss of use, data or profits, arising out of or in any way connected with the use or performance of the Service, with the delay or inability to use the Service or related services, the provision of or failure to provide services, or for any information, software, products, services and related graphics obtained through the Medipass platform, or otherwise arising out of the use of the Service, whether based on contract, tort, negligence, strict liability or otherwise, even if Medipass, its contractors and suppliers and Insurers have been advised of the possibility of damages.

 (a) the communication lines in relation to the Service and third party platforms may involve transmission of data over the internet.